Portable Heat Without a Power Station: What Are Your Options?

 Wood Heat

-Wood heat is excellent in the right setup but not ideal for every trip.
+Wood heat is excellent in the right setup, but it is not ideal for every trip or every shelter.

 Conventional Diesel Heat